So I’m a Housewife Now

 Thank goodness we were able to rectify the mistake within minutes and I completed the travel authorization with our new flight number the first choice on the dropdown.

 But Mesh’s error, one my poor attention to detail would make ten times over his laser sharp focus, points to how burnt out my husband, the smartest and funniest person I know, is.
-We learned in early February that this Abu Dhabi relocation was happening and Mesh immediately began his rotations, traveling back and forth between the US and the UAE every 3 weeks until permanently settling here in early July.
-Here, among his team of approximately twenty expated colleagues, Mesh is a one man band, juggling from one hat to the next.
+We learned in early February that this Abu Dhabi relocation was happening and Mesh immediately began his rotations, traveling back and forth between the US and the UAE every 3 weeks until permanently settling in Abu Dhabi in early July.
+Here, among his team of approximately twenty expated colleagues, Mesh is a one man band, juggling from one instrument to the next.
 In this foundational phase, most of them are.

 Rare is the day he doesn’t work at least 12 hours.
 Save for when he’s sleeping, he takes calls at all times.
 Jumps into meetings when he should be eating dinner or enjoying a weekend when we’re out of town.
 A perfectionist (and a Virgo), the man has no concept of a work life balance.
 He is drowning.

 And it is only because we moved here that I can realize my professional writing dreams.
 On account of this (and so much more), I have no problem taking on the obligations of managing our household.
 It’s not about the type of work I’m doing, but about being a caring partner.
-And when it comes to our quality of life and division of labor, I’m also trying to be as equitable as possible, though I am definitely not (far from) taking on an equal share.
+And when it comes to our quality of life and the division of labor, I’m also trying to be as equitable as possible, though I am definitely not (far from) taking on an equal share.
 And so I will cook and clean, and make all the calls and organize, and be Huey’s primary caretaker if it means I can keep Mesh’s out-of-work life as easy and stress free as it can be.

 The only thing I ask is for a title change.
 Can’t I be labeled a house manager instead?